 Earn While You Learn: Work-Study & Community Service Jobs

+The Federal Work-Study (FWS) program provides eligible undergraduate students with part-time jobs to help cover educational expenses.
 Work-study is a need-based program, meaning eligibility is determined by your FAFSA, your Student Aid Index (SAI), and other factors like your Cost of Attendance (COA).
-Funds are limited, so awards are offered on a first-come, first-served basis to:
+Funds are limited.

 • Work-study earnings are not applied to your bill.
 You receive a paycheck based on the hours you work.

-WORK-STUDY VERSUS COMMUNITY SERVICE
+WORK-STUDY VS COMMUNITY SERVICE

 Federal Work-Study (FWS) Jobs may be on-campus or off-campus in various roles, such as administrative work, research, or general student employment.

-💰 How it works:
+How it works:

-✔️ Accept your award to participate
+• Accept your award to participate

-✔️ Find a work-study placement through available on-campus or community service job listings
+• Find a work-study placement through available on-campus or community service job listings

-✔️ Earn up to the amount awarded, paid biweekly
+• Earn up to the amount awarded, paid biweekly

-✔️ Wages are based on hours worked—not applied directly to your bill
+• Wages are based on hours worked—not applied directly to your bill